 Protect Your UPS Fleet And Your Data

-Let’s look at a car insurance analogy.
+Let’s look at a car insurance analogy, something we all look to learn more here about every year.
 What if you have a fleet of 100 cars?
 Typically you have to pay car insurance for each one of those cars.
 But what if you were able to say, “I’m not going to pay for each one of those cars in car insurance, I’m just going to buy ten little incidents.”
 Ten incidents and if something happens to car number four during the year – gets into an accident, has a problem – you take one of your prepaid incidents and you put it on car number four.
 What happens if car number 78 has a problem?
 You can take one of your prepaid incidents and put one on car number 78.
 You’ll then be able to cover your fleet of cars only buying your 10 incidents and not covering the entire fleet of cars because, again, you know that not every car is going to have a problem that year.

 Let’s take an example of a fleet.
 You have your headquarters that has a bunch of units in closets and then you have branch locations-whether a bank or a retail environment.
 Let’s say one of the units in the headquarters fails.
 What happens is you would just generate an email, send it to CoastTec, (it would be your company name @coasttec.com).
 Then we (CoastTec) will send you a replacement unit right to your site at the headquarters.
 You then take the unit that has failed, put it in the box that the CoastTec unit, the replacement unit, came in and send it back to us.
 Then we will deduct the appropriate amount of credits.